SmarterApp/SB_BIRT/irp/doc/req/SecureBrowserAPIspecification.md

 	` function(string state){...}`

     Callback is invoked when resume has occurred.
-If state is null or undefined, then an error occurred during pause.
-Otherwise 'Playing' or 'Stopped' are the expected states in the callback.
+If state is null or undefined, then an error occurred during resume.
+Otherwise 'resume' or 'error' are the expected states in the callback, with error meaning something like the speech engine was not in a paused state.

 ### Optional APIs